-Hiring Preferences and Salary Increases.
-Advertisements for safety professionals published in Professional Safety, the American Society of Safety Engineers' (ASSE) journal, often identify the CSP certification as a desired or required qualification along with education and experience.
-Over 50% of all safety position ads within the last few years identified the CSP credential.
+Hiring Preferences and Salary Increases: Advertisements for safety professionals often identify the CSP certification or other BCSP credentials as a desired or required qualification along with education and experience.
 Human resource managers and those hiring people for government positions depend on professional certification to ensure candidates have met minimum qualifications.

-Enhance Your Self-Esteem.
-The most frequent reported value derived from achieving the CSP credential is increased self-esteem and personal satisfaction.
-Over two-thirds of new CSPs report that achieving the CSP certification increased their personal worth.
+Enhance Your Self-Esteem: The most frequent reported value derived from achieving a BCSP credential is increased self-esteem and personal satisfaction.
+Most newly-certified individuals report that achieving their certification increases their personal worth.
 A major factor is having met standards established by peers for professional safety practice.
 It indicates that you have risen above the competition because you have been evaluated by professional peers against those standards.

-Gain an Advantage Over Your Peers.
-Because the CSP credential is high quality, as demonstrated by its compliance with internationally recognized standards for certification of persons, most holding it have created an edge for themselves.
-As recognition for the CSP credential grows among employers, government agencies, peers and the public, those holding it have a competitive advantage for safety positions and assignments.
+Gain an Advantage Over Your Peers: Due to the high quality of BCSP credentials, as demonstrated by its compliance with national and/or internationally recognized standards for certification of persons, most holding a BCSP credential have created an edge for themselves.
+As recognition for BCSP credentials grow among employers, government agencies, peers, and the public; those holding one have a competitive advantage for safety positions and assignments.

 The Certification Process

-Make an appointment to take the examination at a test center and sit for the examination at the scheduled time.
-BCSP's examination provider has hundreds of test centers located around the world which are open every business day.
+BCSP's examination service provider, Pearson VUE, has hundreds of test centers located around the world (locate a test center).
+Pearson VUE test centers are open every business day, some also having weekend and holiday hours.
 Examinations are delivered via computer at the test center.
-As soon as candidates submit their exam, unofficial results are available.
-BCSP sends official results within three weeks after examination dates.
-Candidates who fail the exam may purchase a new examination if they remain within their eligibility period.
+As soon as candidates submit their exam, official results are available.
+Candidates who fail may still be eligible to purchase a new examination.